- Current position Research Fellow

 Deniz Ay is a researcher specialized in transnational planning, urban development, and displacement.
 She completed her doctoral studies in Urban Planning at the University of Illinois at Urbana-Champaign in 2016.
 In her dissertation, she studied the local community responses to residential displacement pressures in the context of state-led urban renewal implemented in major metropolitan areas in Turkey, which is an extreme case of a national development program.
 Her analysis focused on the conditions under which formally neglected urban communities mobilize at the neighborhood level to fight the displacement pressures of top-down exclusionary development agenda.

-Deniz is currently a postdoctoral researcher at the University of Bern, Institute of Geography.
-She was previously employed as an Adjunct Professor at The Ohio State University, City and Regional Planning Section, where she taught courses on international development and transnational planning.
+Deniz was previously employed as a postdoctoral researcher at the University of Bern, Institute of Geography.
+She also worked as an Adjunct Professor at The Ohio State University, City and Regional Planning Section, where she taught courses on international development and transnational planning.
 Deniz also studied Economics at the London School of Economics and Political Science (MSc., 2009) and at the Sabanci University in Istanbul, Turkey (BA, 2008).